AKASHDEEPMAHATA/Credit-Card-Validator-using-CPP/README.md

 c) If the result mod 10 is equal to 0, the number is valid.
 If the result mod 10 is not equal to 0, the validation fails.
 73 mod 10 is 3, therefore the card number is not valid.

-A Visa credit card of number 4624 7482 3324 9780, on the other hand, passes the validation.